What is the issue?

-- Androgen insensitivity, 5α-reductase deficiency and 17ß-hydroxysteroid dehydrogenase 3 deficiency can be determined via specific tests that may be proposed if siblings or family members have a relevant diagnosis.
-These traits appear to be considered suitable for elimination, but there are no substantive health or quality of life factors justifying elimination other than risk of forced medical interventions (for which we read risk of stigmatisation) to underpin these rationales (Carpenter, 2018a).
+- Androgen insensitivity, 5α-reductase deficiency (5α‐RD2) and 17ß-hydroxysteroid dehydrogenase 3 deficiency (17β‐HSD3) can be determined via specific tests that may be proposed if siblings or family members have a relevant diagnosis.
+These traits appear to be considered suitable for elimination, but there are no substantive health or quality of life factors justifying elimination other than risk of forced medical interventions (for which we read risk of stigmatisation) to underpin these rationales (Carpenter 2018a).

 - Sex chromosome variations, such as 47XXY (Klinefelter) and 45X0 (Turners) can be established via IVF and other tests.
 These traits are sometimes associated with cognitive and physical health issues, for example, 47XXY is associated with hypogonadism and a range of other issues, but there are low overall rates of diagnosis for this variation (Gravholt and others 2018; Herlihy and others 2011).
 Low rates of diagnosis may be linked to varying expression of the trait.
 Sex chromosome variations are also associated with higher rates of miscarriage.

 - In the case of congenital adrenal hyperplasia, prenatal treatment with dexamethasone may be offered to minimise physical expression of the trait.
-This treatment is controversial as it has been directly associated with consequences for the future child’s behaviour and sexual orientation (Nimkarn and New, 2010; Dreger and others, 2012), cognitive development (Dreger and others, 2012; Hirvikoski and others, 2012) and fertility (Poulain and others 2012).
+This treatment is controversial as it has been directly associated with consequences for the future child’s behaviour and sexual orientation (Nimkarn and New 2010; Dreger and others 2012), cognitive development (Dreger and others 2012; Hirvikoski and others 2012) and fertility (Poulain and others 2012).
 Siblings and other family members may also be offered genetic screening.
 Congenital adrenal hyperplasia can be associated with salt wasting, which is potentially fatal if not treated – genital surgeries are incapable of addressing this issue.

-- There is a long history of clinical research into the prenatal or genetic origins of sexual orientation and gender identity, much of it drawing directly upon research on variations of sex characteristics or problematising sexual orientation or gender identity in people with intersex variations (for example, Meyer-Bahlburg, 1990; Nimkarn and New, 2010).
-These issues consequently have implications for other sexual and gender minorities (Sparrow, 2013; Behrmann and Ravitsky, 2013).
+- There is a long history of clinical research into the prenatal or genetic origins of sexual orientation and gender identity, much of it drawing directly upon research on variations of sex characteristics or problematising sexual orientation or gender identity in people with intersex variations (for example, Meyer-Bahlburg 1990; Nimkarn and New 2010).
+These issues consequently have implications for other sexual and gender minorities (Sparrow 2013; Behrmann and Ravitsky 2013; Davis 2013).